johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 )
 ```

+Same issue: The `Store` queryset doesn't use the `StoreProduct` manager.

-Again, the Django ORM doesn't use the custom manager, which means the annotations include inactive rows.
-We need to
+Again, the Django ORM doesn't use the custom manager.

-explicitly filter out inactive rows:
+We need to explicitly filter out inactive rows:

 ```python
 # ✅ Excludes inactive records